-SASB-a new method for rating interpersonal relations in content analysis of dreams
+SASB a new method for rating interpersonal relations in content analysis of dreams

-Structural Analysis of Social Behavior has been depicted by Lorna Benjamin (4) as a circumplex model of human interactions.
-It comprises three interrelated surfaces ("focuses") that measure (1) transitive actions toward others: taking the initiative, e.g. as parents initialize actions toward their children or a doctor who prescribes drugs, (2) intransitive reactions to the other's initiative, e.g. as children respond to their parent's action or a "compliant" patient.
-A third surface is the selfconcept or introjected action, an action inwards which often recapitulizes and repeats treatments received from others.
-Each surface consists of two orthogonal axes reflecting: (x) the degree of affiliation (i.e. hate vs. love) and (y) the degree of interdepence enmeshment (i.e., differentiation).
-In other words: low x-axis values translate disaffiliative interactions toward others (focus 1), intransitive reactions (focus 2) or selfconcept (focus 3).
+Structural Analysis of Social Behavior has been depicted by Lorna Benjamin (6) as a circumplex model of human interactions.
+It comprises three interrelated surfaces ("focuses") that measure (i) transitive actions toward others: taking the initiative, e.g. as parents initiate actions toward their children or a doctor who prescribes drugs, (ii) intransitive reactions to the other's initiative, e.g. as children respond to their parent's action or a "compliant" patient. (iii) A third surface is the self-concept or introjected action, an action inwards which often recapitulizes and repeats treatments received from others.
+Each surface consists of two orthogonal axes reflecting: (x) the degree of affiliation (i.e. hate vs. love) and (y) the degree interdepence (i.e., enmeshment vs. differentiation).
+In other words: low x-axis values translate disaffiliative interactions toward others [focus 1], intransitive reactions [focus 2] or self-concept [focus 3].

-According to Benjamin's model, interpersonal interactions can be represented by rating the three dimensions affiliation, interdependence and focus.
+According to Benjamin's model, interpersonal interactions can be represented by rating the three dimensions: affiliation, interdependence and focus.
 The full model comprises 36 descriptive points around each surface (focus), while the "cluster model" reduces this complexity to 8 clusters.
-In each surface, cluster number 1 is located at 12 o'clock (maximal differentiation. neutral affiliation), clusters 2 to 8 follow proceeding clockwise around the circumplex.
+In each surface, cluster number 1 is located at 12 o'clock (maximal differentiation, neutral affiliation), clusters 2 to 8 follow, proceeding clockwise around the circumplex.
 Figure 1 shows a simplified cluster version, which captures the relationships between the surfaces.
 Quadrant I (delimitated by positive parts of interdependence and affiliation axis) is the domain of friendly (self-accorded) autonomy; quadrant II is its hostile equivalent.

 Quadrant III (delimitated by negative parts of interdependence and affiliation axis) is the domain of hostile control or self-control.
 Quadrant IV is the domain of friendly control.